Secure Mode

 • Latest Release Notes

-LanSchool Classic Release Notes Customers with an active LanSchool subscription will have access to download the latest version from the LanSchool Customer Portal.
+LanSchool Classic Release Notes Customers with an active LanSchool subscription will have access to download the latest version from the LanSchool Classic Portal.
 For instructions, see Downloading LanSchool Installers.
-LanSchool Classic 9.2.0.54 ...
+LanSchool Classic 9.3.0.12 ...

 • Recent Articles